Giant Cell Arteritis

 Giant cell arteritis is treated with steroid medicines, which reduce inflammation.
 Giant cell arteritis is dangerous because it can cause serious problems, such as stroke or blindness.
 So your doctor may start you on the medicine right away, even before the diagnosis is confirmed.

 You'll probably feel better in a day or two after you start the medicine.
 Most of the time, symptoms improve quickly and go away 2 to 4 weeks after treatment starts.
-But you may need to keep taking steroid medicine for 1 to 2 years or even longer.
+But if you have vision loss, it isn't likely to improve with treatment.
+You may need to keep taking steroid medicine for 1 to 2 years or even longer.
 This helps to keep your symptoms from coming back.

 Long-term treatment with steroid medicine will put you at risk for bone thinning (osteoporosis).
 This is because steroid medicines reduce how well your body takes in calcium, which is important in building strong bones.
 Your doctor may recommend a bone density test to see if you need to take a medicine to prevent osteoporosis.
 These medicines are called bisphosphonates.
 Or your doctor may simply start you on the medicine without the test.